 Some people are still able to maintain a steady job and cover up the extent of their drinking, but that does not mean they do not have a problem.
 When someone has trouble controlling how much they drink, develops a tolerance to alcohol, experiences withdrawal when they stop drinking or continues to drink despite negative consequences, it can be a sign that they may be battling alcoholism.

-Drug addiction can span several different categories.
+Drug addiction or drug use disorder can span several different categories.
 It can include illegal drugs as well as prescription medications, and can range from stimulants and hallucinogens to opiates and methamphetamines.
 Common drugs include cocaine, heroin, methamphetamines, benzodiazepines, steroids and inhalants.
 Some of these drugs can be highly addictive and lead to substance use disorders in a short period of time.
 No one intends to become addicted, but drugs change how the brain is wired and how it functions.
 It interferes with the brain’s natural reward system and drives the craving for drugs.

 Approximately one out of every five people affected by substance abuse have multiple substance disorders.
 They may be using more than one type of drug or combining drugs and alcohol.
 There are others with co-occurring disorders that include substance abuse and a mental health disorder such as depression, anxiety, or post-traumatic stress disorder (PTSD).